TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/SiteHandling/SiteSets.rst

 Using the site set to override default settings
 -----------------------------------------------

-You can use the file :file:`EXT:site_package/Configuration/Sets/SitePackage/settings.yaml` to override default settings made by the by the set of `EXT:fluid_styled_content`:
+In this example the file :file:`EXT:site_package/Configuration/Sets/SitePackage/settings.yaml` is used to override default settings made by the by the set of :ref:`EXT:fluid_styled_content <typo3/cms-fluid-styled-content:start>`:

 ..  include:: _Sets/_site-package/_settings.rst.txt

 ..  _site-sets-example-extension:

 Example: Providing a site set in an extension
 =============================================

-Extensions can also provide site sets.
+Non site-package extensions can also provide site sets.
 These can be used by sites or site sets to include dependant TypoScript and settings.

 The example extension :t3ext:`blog_example` offers one main site set and several site sets for special use-cases.
 It has the following file structure: